ml4code/ml4code.github.io/_publications/movshovitz2013natural.markdown

 analyze the performance of the models given varying amounts of background data on the project being predicted.
-We evaluate models on their comment-completion capability in a setting similar to codecompletion tools built into standard code editors, and show that using a comment completion tool can save up to 47% of the comment typing.
+We evaluate models on their comment-completion capability in a setting similar to code completion tools built into standard code editors, and show that using a comment completion tool can save up to 47% of the comment typing.